 If you were working at the office, your family members wouldn’t be popping in to ask you questions throughout the day.
 While working online throughout the COVID era can be a bit difficult, it’s still important to maintain boundaries if you want to remain productive while working from home.
 Let family members (or whoever it is you live with) know that you don’t want to be disturbed during work hours.

-While working to home has plenty of benefits, that doesn’t mean there isn’t an adjustment period in getting into the flow of the things.
+While working from home has plenty of benefits, that doesn’t mean there isn’t an adjustment period in getting into the flow of things.
 You already have your workspace setup, but is everything that you need for work organized within it?